 How Full Glass Coverage Works

 If you have comprehensive insurance but not auto glass coverage, you will have to pay your deductible before your auto insurance company picks up the rest of the tab.
-So if you have a $500 deductible, you’d have to pay $500, and your auto insurance company would pay the remaining $100 to cover the repair work.
+So if you have a $500 deductible, you’d have to pay $500, and your auto insurance company would pay the remaining difference of $100 to cover the repair work.

-But if you have full glass coverage, your auto insurance company will cover the expense of repairing the window in full with no out-of-pocket costs to you.
+But if you have full glass coverage, your auto insurance company will cover the expense of repairing the window in full, with no out-of-pocket costs to you.